| Francesca Lia Block |

 NONFICTIONZine Scene is an instructional book by Francesca Lia Block and her co-author Hillary Carlip.
 This book not only teaches how to make a zine but also gives interesting information about the scene itself.
-I have not read it and am not really interested in getting it because I have no desire to produce and distribute a zine (my homepage is my outlet for creativity in the same fashion, more or less).
+I have not read it and am not really interested in getting it because I have no desire to produce and distribute a zine (my website is my outlet for creativity in the same fashion, more or less).
 But supposedly this is a great one on the subject and would be very good reading for anyone who wants to make a zine and also respects Ms. Block--you know she won't fail you.
 Wood Nymph Seeks Centaur is a dating guide with personality types based on mythical creatures.
-I've not yet read it so I will hold off on commenting on this one as such.
+It gives you twelve male and twelve female personality types, explains how to figure out which one you are (or what combination), and gives pointers on what types work well with each other and how.
+It uses a lot of heterosexual-orientated language (despite the same-sex sections in the back that seem a bit tacked on as an afterthought), and lots of people I've talked to didn't relate to any of the types, but it's still an interesting exercise to see the patterns and observe the various traits, as well as hear the stories from the author's past dealing with various types.

-Fairy Tales in Electri-City is a book of erotic poems.
-I've not read it yet so I will not weigh in any more than that.
+Fairy Tales in Electri-City is a book of poems.
+Most of them discuss love, sex, partners in romance and life, relationships, and self-realization, with many of the male "types" from the Wood Nymph Seeks Centaur book referenced.
 How to (Un)cage a Girl is a collection of magical urban poems.
-I've not read it yet so I will not weigh in any more than that.
+Most of them are about the female experience and focus on subjects like confidence, beauty, desire, disappointment, jealousy, and learning to be okay with yourself.
 Ms. Block also has two older books of poetry that are unavailable to the dirty public such as myself: Moon Harvest and Season of Green.
 They were published by small presses and that's why they're so unavailable.
 Ms. Block was a teenager when they were published.
 Ms. Block wrote an article about fashion here.
 There is a book called Presenting Francesca Lia Block, a biography by Michael Cart.
 I have not read it because it is unavailable for the most part.
 Apparently she's also had something to do with a nonfiction book called Finding Your Way: A Book About Sexual Ethics.

 |